srmainwaring/WEC-Sim_Applications/MBARI_Benchmarks/Ellipsoid/README.md

 to generate the BEM data using Capytain requires the mesh origin is located at the mean water surface [WE-Sim, Workflow, Step 2: Generate Hydrodata File](http://wec-sim.github.io/WEC-Sim/master/user/workflow.html#step-2-generate-hydrodata-file).

+    Both STL files have the body origin at the CoM

+    - `geometry/ellipsoid.stl`
+    - `geometry/ellipsoid_f5244.stl`

+    Before calling the Capytaine BEM solver the mesh is translated so the waterplane is at the origin.

-1. **Convergence**: the BEM solver issues a warning if the panel elements are too large compared to the wavelength being analysed: `8 * max_mesh_radius < wavelength`.
+2. **Convergence**: the BEM solver issues a warning if the panel elements are too large compared to the wavelength being analysed: `8 * max_mesh_radius < wavelength`.
 This places an upper limit on the frequencies for a given mesh resolution.
 The geometry may be remeshed in Blender using a combination of the mesh refinement and mesh triangulation tools.